 Transforming care – learning disability and autism

-In October 2015, NHS England published 'Building the right support ', a national plan to develop community services for people with a learning disability and/or autism and who display behaviour that challenges (including those with a mental health condition).
-The publication of the national plan follows an extensive piece of work conducted by NHS England (NHSE) and various partners.
+In October 2015, NHS England, the Local Government Association and the Association of Directors of Adult Social Services (ADASS) published 'Building the right support ', a national plan to develop community services for people with a learning disability and/or autism and who display behaviour that challenges (including those with a mental health condition).
+The publication of the national plan follows an extensive work conducted by NHS England (NHSE) and various partners.
+The work includes:

 - six fast track areas that have developed plans and have started to transform these services in their local areas